karandeepdps/step_size_epsilon_vs_reward_distributio/README.md

 - Help you understand the effect of epsilon on exploration and learn about the exploration/exploitation tradeoff

-# Experiment code for different step sizes with constant epsilon 0.1
+# Results for different step sizes with constant epsilon 0.1
 step_sizes = [0.01, 0.1, 0.5, 1.0, '1/N(A)']

  ![steps](/Images/step.png)